I’ve been loving my Odd Box veggie box; I get a mixed fruit and vegetable box every two weeks and it’s really affordable at just £14.

 - 7 x small white onions

-They often get in loads of other stuff that the farmers just have too much of, so this week I chose a few extras: Cherries and Passion Fruit.
+They often get in loads of other stuff that the farmers just have too much of, you can chose from seasonal extras like Cherries and Passion Fruit.

-I also got a free gift this week which was a can of natural fruit juice!
+I also get random free gifts like dates, a lemon, some garlic or a can of natural fruit juice!

 Diversity is good for your gut